Services- Comprehensive Low Vision Program

 Low Vision Assessments and Training

-In some cases the OT will go to your home to deliver, set up, and adjust equipment and train you to use it optimally.
-If needed, he or she will visit multiple times to provide assistance.
+Sometimes, the Occupational Therapist will come to your home to deliver, set up, and adjust equipment and train you to use it optimally.
+He or she will visit multiple times to provide further training if needed.

 Orientation and Mobility Training

 Ensight’s comprehensive rehabilitation program would not be complete without addressing mobility and safety.
-Our staff includes three certified Orientation and Mobility instructors who teach individuals how to use the white cane for travel.
+Our staff includes certified Orientation and Mobility Specialists, who teach individuals how to use the white cane for travel.
 They work with you on walking, accessing and using transportation, and travel safety.
-We also provide training in using the white cane with guide dogs.

 Assistive Technology